The questions every marketing manager should ask before hiring a PR agency

 8. Who is going to manage our account?

 Often when you meet large PR agencies, they’ll wheel out their most impressive Account Directors, and perhaps even their CEO, depending on the size of your account.
 You’ll receive a fancy pitch and feel like a million dollars.
-But then…when you start working together, those people are nowhere to be seen, you get a junior managing the day-to-day business, and every call with your Account Director costs.
+But then…when you start working together, those PR professionals are nowhere to be seen, you get a junior managing the day-to-day business, and every call with your Account Director costs.
 You may then regret your decision.

 So, always ask these questions to understand who will manage your account, and make sure you meet them all before you decide.